abhayk1201/CS766/index.md

 ## Image Classification Framework

 The process works as follows.
 Collect a large dataset of images with labels attached to them.
 In this case we are using the CIFAR-10 dataset.
 You extract features from your dataset.
-That is for each image create a 1-D vector of numbers that "describes" the image.
+That is for each image create a D-dimensional vector of numbers that "describes" the image.
 You then break up your data into a training set and test set.
 The trainning set is used to tune your model.
-The test set is only used at the end to measure how well the model you trainned actually predicts the correct label on a image that was never scene before by the model.
+The test set is only used at the end to measure how well the model you trainned actually predicts the correct label on a image that was never observed before by the model.
+The two parts to think about here are the algorithms used for Feature Creation and the algorithms used for Classifing.
+The algorithm that classifys the label of the images recieves as input, the output from the Feature Creation algoritm.

 ![Image](https://cbutkus.github.com/CS766/ClassificationOverview.png)

+## The Classifiers

+In this project I used the following classifaction algorithms:

+1. Nearest Neighbor
+2. Support Vector Machine (SVM)

+### Neearest Neighbor

+The nearest neighbor classifier is a very simple algorithm.
+At a highlevel, it works as follows.
+You provide the trainning set of D-dimensional feature vectors with labels.
+Then you query the algorithm by asking it to classify some D-dimensional feature vector.
+The algorithm finds the "closest" neighbor to this query.
+It then returns the majority class of K neighbors, where K is an input parameter.
+For instance if K = 1 you only return the closest neighbor.
+If K= 5 then those 5 neighbors get to vote with their label based on some weighting scheme of their votes.
+The image below depicts the nearest neighbor algorithm.

 You can use the [editor on GitHub](https://github.com/cbutkus/CS766/edit/master/index.md) to maintain and preview the content for your website in Markdown files.